Olga Tañón: 2000s

 As part of an international tour called "Evolution Tour 2008", Tañón traveled to Italy where she made a presentation at the Festival Latinoamericano on July 5, 2008.
 In 2005, Tañón released her hit album, "Una Nueva Mujer", which won Best Contemporary Tropical Album at the 2006 Latin Grammys.

 In support of Latin American immigrants in the U.S., in 2006 Tañón recorded, "Nuestro Himno" in collaboration with Pitbull, Carlos Ponce, and Wyclef Jean.
 On May 2, 2010, Tañón first performed in Iquitos a concert where she presented her classic songs.
 The concert was part of her tour, which started in Peru.

-On February 22, 2007 Tañón won 3 awards at the 19th edition of Premio Lo Nuestro.
+On February 22, 2007, Tañón won 3 awards at the 19th edition of Premio Lo Nuestro.
 During the 2006 show, she won in the categories: "Album of the Year", "Female Artist" and "Song of the Year".
 She holds the record as the artist who has won the most "Premio Lo Nuestro Awards", with a total of 29.

 In June 2009, Tañón released a new hit single called "Amor Entre Tres" which is the theme song for the new soap opera in Venezuela called "La Vida Entera."
 That month, WEA Latina released "25 Exitos de Fuego Vol. 1 & Vol. 2."
 Each CD has a set of greatest hits through her entire career of merengue and Latin pop.
-In September 2009 participated, next to Juanes and other internationally acclaimed artists, in "Concierto por la Paz" at Plaza de la Revolucion in La Habana, Cuba.
+In September 2009 participated, next to Juanes and other artists, in "Concierto por la Paz" at Plaza de la Revolucion in La Habana, Cuba.

 In 2011 the first of three Tañon albums was released on the Mia Musa Label: "Ni Una Lagrima más’".
 In 2013 "Una Mujer" was released, and in 2017 "Olga Tañon y Punto".